dspinellis/latex-advice/README.md

 ## Typography
 * Avoid the use of rules (`\hline` and `|`) in tables.
-* They are unsightly and this is the reason you will rarely see them in professionally typeset books.
+  They are unsightly and this is the reason you will rarely see them in professionally typeset books.
+* Use vector rather than bitmap images.
+  So, avoid including a `.jpeg` or `.png` image if you can include a PDF created from vector data, e.g.  by direct export from *Inkscape* or *GraphViz* or by converting an `.svg` file.
 * Use three dashes (`---`) to create the *em-dash*, which separates parenthetical phrases.
 * Use two dashes (`--`) to create an *en-dash*.